 SPECIAL ACCESS PARKING

-Disabled parking is available on a first come, first-served basis to those displaying official license plates or placards.
-For performances in the Matthews Theatre, please speak with the attendant in the circle driveway.
-For Berlind Theatre performances, there will be a select number of bagged parking meters in front of the entrance.
+For performances in the Matthews Theatre, parking is available for patrons with disabilities on a first come, first served basis for those displaying official license plates or placards.
+Please speak with the parking attendant located in the circle driveway of the theatre.

 Braille and large print programs are available for all Theater Series performances upon request.

-For additional information or if you need an accommodation not mentioned here, please call the Ticket Office at 609.258.2787.
+For additional information or if you need an accommodation not mentioned here, please call Patron Services at 609.258.2787.